merryt/djangoDemo/README.md

 If its your first time running the application you will need to run the following commands
 - `python manage.py migrate`
-- do we even need a database for now?
+- Currently database isn't in use.

 To run the server run `python3 manage.py runserver`